cerebral/cerebral/docs/developer_guide/compute.md

 ### Replacing with computed
 Let us remove the **setStarsCount** action and refactor our signal to instead grab the repos first, then we update the state in one go.
 This just to show you different strategies.

 Check out the refactoring of our *getRepo* action.
-The factory is no longer return paths.
-So either we return a result using the repo name as the key, or we throw an error.
+The factory is no longer returning paths.
+We just return a payload to the signal if the request is successful.
+That means any errors will be thrown from the HTTP provider.

 ```js
 ...